apalmer16/projectsirens/_posts/2020-11-04-continuing-rts-dev.md

 # Units, ATTACK!
 Next, I added a new intent to my wit.ai project for attack, and began training it on sample utterances (both as text and voice).
 Additionally I began to create the attack scripts.
+However, in the space of a day their voice to text seems to have went to complete sh-t and I was becoming very flustrated with the project.